herrera-ignacio/oopnotes/README.md

 The iterator pattern is used to provide a standard interface for traversing a collection of items in an aggregate object without the need to understand its underlying structure.

 [--> Reference <--](http://www.blackwasp.co.uk/Iterator.aspx)

+Efficient way to handle a container of objects and traverse to these members one at a time.

  #### Motivation